 Are your services covered by my health insurance?

 Many insurance companies will reimburse for an IBCLC lactation consultation, especially if you are on a non-grandfathered PPO plan.
 You can call your insurance company to request pre-approval or a gap exception.
 Claims are frequently not accepted, so I do ask for payment up-front via check, cash, credit card or health care savings card/flex spending account card (FSA/HSA).
-I will provide you with a copy of your medical insurance superbill (medically coded invoice/receipt) and directions on how to submit it to your insurance company for possible reimbursement.
-I do not guarantee reimbursement.
+You will be given a medical insurance superbill (medically coded invoice/receipt) and directions on how to submit it to your insurance company for possible reimbursement.
+We do not guarantee reimbursement.

 This is more than I can afford.
 Can you give me a free visit?

-I would love to be able to provide this to all of my clients.
+We would love to be able to provide this to everyone.
 The bond you build with your child with a pain-free breastfeeding relationship is priceless.
 Many parents agree that the services provided are worth every penny.

 What is an IBCLC?

 This is the highest level of education and achievement that a person can have in professional lactation expertise.
 During preparation to become an IBCLC, a candidate must have a minimum of 1,000 documented clinical hours of working with and counseling breastfeeding mothers, education in the following areas: breastfeeding management, human anatomy, human physiology, biology, pharmacology, infant and child growth and development, maternal health, nutrition, cultural anthropology, research, psychology, communication skills, counseling, CPR, medical terminology, medical documentation, universal safety precautions, infection control, professional ethics, legal ethics and more.
 Basic courses needed to pass board exam, click here and Core Competencies, click here.
-In addition, the IBCLC candidate must have a university degree, complete 500-2,000 clinical hours (I completed 4,000) and complete a minimum of 90 hours (I completed over 300) in lactation specific and related education.
+In addition, the IBCLC candidate must have a university degree, complete 500-2,000 clinical hours and complete a minimum of 90 hours in lactation specific and related education.
 This is all before rhe candidate is eligible to take a rigorous exam for board credentialing.
 Post passing the board exam, the IBCLC must re-certify every 5 years through exam or 75 hours of additional lactation specific and related education.
-IBCLCs are passionate, compassionate and knowledgeable.
+IBCLCs are passionate, compassionate and knowledgeable experts in lactation.

 Position paper on the role and the impact of the IBCLC, here.